NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 the initial DEM is not very reliable, as otherwise defects from it can be inherited by the SfS result.

 See :numref:`sfs_albedo` for modeling of albedo.
-See :numref:`sfs_crater_bottoms` for a potential solution to areas in shadow.
+Shadow thresholds may be needed to avoid artifacts in shadow.
+See :numref:`sfs_crater_bottoms` for a potential solution to flat crater bottoms in areas in shadow.

 In the next sections, where SfS will be done with multiple images, more parameters which can control the quality of the result will be